[PROJECT] A Dozen Chargers in the Lab

 The Results

 Scroll through the cards and click any one to expand the full oscilloscope graphs.
-Each card shows the worst graph I could reproduce for that charger, assuming typical power usage.
+Each card shows the worst graph that we could reproduce for that charger, assuming typical power usage.

-- Within each voltage, I cycled through each charger’s range of allowable current, and usually selected the worst graph.
-If the charger showed noise at the extreme low or high end of current, but no issues for the vast majority of measurements, I would take the less severe graph.
-This is because I want what you’re seeing to approximate the noise your device would actually experience during charging, not some hypothetical rating you will never actually see during normal usage.
+- Within each voltage, we cycled through each charger's range of allowable current, and usually selected the worst graph.
+If the charger showed noise at the extreme low or high end of current, but no issues for the vast majority of measurements, we'd take the less severe graph.
+This is because what you're seeing should approximate the noise your device would actually experience during charging, not some hypothetical rating you will never actually see during normal usage.

 A few more details on noise and ripple